Convention of Estates (1689)

-William's nominee, the 3rd Duke of Hamilton, was elected President of the Convention, although his son remained loyal to James.
+William's nominee, the 3rd Duke of Hamilton, was elected President of the Constitutional Convention, although his son remained loyal to James.
 Despite being a minority, the Episcopalians were hopeful of retaining control of the Kirk since William supported the retention of bishops.
 However, on 12 March, James landed in Ireland and on 16th, a Letter to the Convention was read out, demanding obedience and threatening punishment for non-compliance.

 Public anger at this meant some Episcopalians stopped attending the Convention, claiming to fear for their safety while others changed sides.
 Tensions were high, with the Duke of Gordon holding Edinburgh Castle for James and Viscount Dundee recruiting Highland levies.
 This exaggerated the Presbyterian majority in the Convention which met behind closed doors guarded by its own troops.

-The English Parliament held James 'abandoned' his throne by fleeing from London to France; since the same argument could not be used in Scotland, the Convention argued he 'forfeited' it by his actions, listed in the Articles of Grievances.
-This was a fundamental change; if Parliament could decide James had forfeited his throne, monarchs derived legitimacy from Parliament, not God, ending the principle of Divine Right of Kings.
+The English Parliament held James 'abandoned' his throne by fleeing from London to France; since the same argument could not be used in Scotland, the Convention argued he (Scots) "FOREFAULTED" (forfeited) it by his actions, listed in the Scots Articles of Grievances and "CLAIM of RIGHT" Act 1689.
+This was a fundamental change; if the Parliament of Scotland could decide James had "FOREFAULTED" (forfeited) his throne, Scotland's monarchs derived legitimacy from the Convention of the Estates of Scotland (later made a Parliament of Scotland), not God, ending in Scotland the principle of divine right of kings.

-The throne was offered to Mary and William, who was granted regal power on the basis he held the throne de facto, by right of conquest.
-In an attempt to preserve Episcopalianism, the Scottish Bishops proposed Union with England but this was rejected by the English Parliament.
+The Scots throne was offered to Mary and William, who was granted regal power on the basis he held the throne de facto, by right of conquest.
+In an attempt to preserve Episcopalianism, the Scottish bishops proposed Union with England but this was rejected by the English Parliament.
 On 11 April, the Convention ended James' reign and adopted the Articles of Grievances and Claim of Right Act, making Parliament the primary legislative power in Scotland.

 On 11 May 1689, William and Mary accepted the Scottish throne and the Convention became a full Parliament on 5 June.
 The 1689 Jacobite Rising highlighted the new regimes' reliance on Presbyterian support and led to the final expulsion of bishops from the Kirk in the 1690 Act of Settlement.
 The ending of Episcopacy isolated a significant part of the Scottish political class; in the 18th century, Nonjuring Episcopalians were a key support base of the Scottish Jacobite movement.

-James and the Jacobites viewed the Convention as “illegal” and argued that the declaration of forfeiture was not valid because the authority of a Scottish Convention of Estates was limited to revenue raising measures and the Convention had not been called by the rightful king.
+James and the Jacobites viewed the Convention as "illegal" and argued that the declaration of forfeiture was not valid because the authority of a Scottish Convention of Estates was limited to revenue raising measures and the Convention had not been called by the rightful king.